When is the Spring Season??

 All boys players are required to have the following equipment for all age groups: stick, lacrosse helmet with NOCSAE approval seal or statement, mouthpiece, shoulder pads, arm pads, gloves, protective cup and cleats (molded rubber).
 The club will provide equipment for goalies to use during the season.

 Follow this link to the US Lacrosse Equipment Fitting Guide: https://www.uslacrosse.org/sites/default/files/public/documents/safety/us-lacrosse-equipment-fit-guide.pdf.
 This is useful for new first time players and parents with suggestions for purchasing equipment.

 Long defense poles are permitted at the 12U and 14U grade boys levels to begin to develop stick skills at these positions.
+A 54 inch pole can be used at the 10U level.
 However, the stick must be cut down in order for the player to use it with control.
 A good rule of thumb is that the stick should not be longer than than the player is tall.
 Coaches will be able to provide more guidance.
 If a coach feels that a defensive stick is too long for a player to be able to control they will not allow the player to use it until it has been adjusted.
-Long poles are not permitted in any short sided games.

 What is US Lacrosse and why does my player need to have an active membership to play?